PocsGeza/PocsGeza-Udacity-Pick-And-Place/README.md

 ```
 theta1 = atan2(wrist_y, wrist_x)
 ```
 The angles theta2 and theta3  are far from straight forward.
-The first clue I found was from a text book called "Robot Dynamics and Control" which helped me first visual the problem with this chart:
+The text book Robot Dynamics and Control helped me visualize the geometry:

 ![Theta2 & 3 First Chart][image6]